ikorennoy/jasyncfio/readme.md

 ## jasyncfio Direct I/O

 Direct I/O means that it will not be backed by the operating system's page cache.
-So you will have to bother with memory alignment, but it may give a positive performance effect under some workloads.
+So you will have to deal with memory alignment, but it may give a positive performance effect under some workloads.

 TODO..